opensdmx/rsdmx/README.md

 ``rsdmx`` is a package to parse/read SDMX data and metadata in R. It provides a set of classes and methods to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
 The package currently focuses on the SDMX XML standard format (SDMX-ML).
 [Learn more](https://github.com/opensdmx/rsdmx/wiki#package_overview).

+**Collating scattered SDMX data sources**
+In spite they are some R package initiatives relying on ``rsdmx`` that aim to provide a wrapper for a _single data source_ (e.g. OECD, EUROSTAT), it is strongly recommended to rely directly on ``rsdmx``.
+Indeed, one main objective of ``rsdmx`` is to promote and facilitate collating scattered data from a growing number of SDMX data providers, whatever the organization.
+Pull requests are welcome to support additional data providers by default in ``rsdmx``.

 **SDMX standards compliance**

 [![SDMX_Compliance_Badge_1.0](https://img.shields.io/badge/SDMX--ML-1.0-blue.svg)](https://github.com/opensdmx/rsdmx)